dataopticon/dataopticon/content/_index.md

-{{% home-info what="Participants:150,Sessions:8" class="primary" %}}
+{{% home-info what="Participants:150,Sessions:10" class="primary" %}}
 ## What is DataOpticon?

-DataOpticon is a conference aimed at helping practictioners in databases, business intelligence, data engineering, and data science understand how they get stuff into production safely, quickly, and correctly.
+DataOpticon is a conference aimed at helping practioners in databases, business intelligence, data engineering, and data science understand how they get stuff into production safely, quickly, and correctly.
 {{% /home-info %}}